danvonk/danvonk.github.io/pages/readinglist.md

 <article class="sans">

-Though I'm not a voracious reader by any mark, once stuck into a book, I'm always glad for it and it definitely has helped me develop my thinking.
+Though I'm not a voracious reader by any means, once stuck into a book, I'm always glad for it and it definitely has helped me develop my thinking.
 I'm hoping that by tracking my books read and letting it be known publicly that I can get myself to read more...

 | Title                                                         | Author                              |
 |---------------------------------------------------------------|-------------------------------------|